Choral Music & Voice

 This aim in developing the "complete choral singer," involving both exposure to a range of music and of performance experiences as well as individual growth as singers and sight-readers, hopes to cultivate a lifelong ability and love for music-making.
 Everything we do is designed to ensure both the ensemble and individual singers grow as readers and interpreters of music.
 Graduates of the Choral Scholar program often go on to sing in some of the finest collegiate and liturgical ensembles in the country.

-In addition to the Choral Scholars program, The Noxontones is a popular a cappella ensemble of roughly 14-16 singers that rehearses twice weekly in the evenings and performs a number of times throughout the year.
+The Noxontones is a popular coed a cappella ensemble of roughly 16 to 18 singers that rehearses twice weekly in the evenings and performs a number of times throughout the year.
 The focus of Noxontones is the American collegiate a cappella literature, including arrangements done especially for the group by their director.
-Noxontones is open to students in the IV, V, and VI Forms, by audition.
+Noxontones is an extracurricular activity, not a for-credit course, and is open to all students by audition.